Degrees and Certifications:

 *Provide direct support to the self-contained classes, especially the Emotional-Behavioral Support classrooms

 *Assist parents in accessing community resources.
 To include: out-patient counseling providers, psychiatrists, DSS services, food pantries, shelters, and other community resources.

 *Assist families in connecting with community agencies such as Court Services Unit, Department of Social Services, and the Rappahannock Area Community Services Board

 *Identify and report child abuse and neglect

-*Documents and prepares on an as needed basis, CHINS affidavits for court intervention related to Chronic Absenteeism
+*Documents, prepares, and case manages, on an as needed basis, CHINS affidavits and charges through the magistrate for court intervention related to Chronic Absenteeism and Truancy.